 Building the foundation of BC’s energy future

-Work to improve our system today will help us support BC’s tomorrow, as we shift towards a lower-carbon future.
-In the future, the lines that we currently use to deliver natural gas will start supplying more renewable alternatives such as Renewable Natural Gas, hydrogen and syngas, as we work with customers to reduce their greenhouse gas emissions by 30 per cent by the year 2030 as part of our 30BY30 target.
+The work we are doing today to improve our system will help us support BC’s tomorrow, as we shift towards a lower-carbon future.
+In the future, gas lines that currently deliver predominantly natural gas will increasingly supply renewable alternatives such as Renewable Natural Gas.
+We are working with customers to reduce their greenhouse gas emissions by 30 per cent by the year 2030 as part of our 30BY30 target and our goal is for more than 75 per cent of the energy our system delivers to be renewable by 2050.

-Working to maintain and upgrade our natural gas system
+Working to maintain and upgrade our gas system

 While there are various reasons we complete work on our system, there are generally two main types of projects:

-- Gas line construction: This includes building, upgrading and maintaining the gas lines we use to deliver gas to customers’ homes and businesses.
-FortisBC owns and operates almost 50,000 kilometres of gas line throughout BC.
+- Gas line construction: This includes building, upgrading and maintaining the lines we use to deliver gas to customers’ homes and businesses.
+FortisBC owns and operates more than 50,000 kilometres of gas line throughout BC.

 - Facility and system upgrades: This includes building energy storage capacity such as the Tilbury and Mt Hayes liquefied natural gas (LNG) facilities, or enhancing our system so it can be inspected using the latest technology.